nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   the `VersionedModel` and requires grades statistics from `Student` object in the `VersionedModel`.

 Some classes of the UI, notably `CommandBox`, `StudentCard` and `AppMenu`, keeps a reference of a functional interface called `CommandExecutor` that executes a Command from the Logic `component`.
+The Command Executor is first created in `MainWindow` and pass down to those components to execute commands.
-The `CommandExecutor` functional interface serves as a link between the UI and the Logic component, reducing dependency of UI on the Logic part
+The `CommandExecutor` functional interface thus serves as a link between the UI and the Logic component, reducing dependency of UI on the Logic part

 ![Structure of the UI Component](images/dg/architecture/ui/ExecutorClassDiagram.png)